ilyasergey/YSC4231/_sources/week-07-midterm-project.rst.txt

 * A link to a tagged GitHub release with the implementation based on the provided project template.
-* A PDF file with the report describing your discoveries, experiments, design decisions and related thoughts.
+* A PDF file with the report describing your discoveries, experiments, design decisions, and related thoughts.
 The text below as well as some of the files in the provided project template will contain questions in comments.
 You are encouraged to elaborate on those in your narrative.